piotrskubel/weatherapplicationexample/README.md

-# Weather application example
-A CLI weather application example based on openweathermap.org API

 # Getting started

+You are about to use a CLI weather application example based on openweathermap.org API.
-To use weather application example you need to apply for free API key first.
+Before that you need to apply for a free API key: https://openweathermap.org/price.
-To do so go to the page: https://openweathermap.org/price
+Then download all the files and create .env file in the same directory.
+It will contain:
+'''
+WEA_API={free openweathermap.org API you have applied for}
+'''